Tanzu-Solutions-Engineering/tanzu-platform-workshop/lab-platform-engineer/01-full-lab.md

 #### (Optionl) Remove needed capability to test error scenario
 Remove Crossplane capability from the Cluster Group: if not choosing it the bitnami package will fail:
 - When that capability deployment fails, space scheduling will stay in WARNING
 - Once you add crossplane, bitnami package will reconcyle.
 - After that Space should go ready after ....
 1 or 2 minutes

 ## Create a TKGS cluster in your Cluster Group
 Official pubic documentation pending

-Access the GUI: `Infrastructure > Kuberentes Clusters > Clusters > Add Cluster > Create Tanzu Kubernetes Grid Cluster`.
+Access the GUI: `Infrastructure > Kuberentes Clusters > Clusters > Add Cluster > Create Tanzu Kubernetes Grid Cluster`:
+- Step 1: Select the management cluster and provisioner
+    - The management cluster is the Supervisor cluster that the workshop owner provided you.
+    - Provisioner: click to show a drop down menu and choose the name of the Supervisor Namespace that the workshop owner provided you.
+- Step 2: Name and assign
+    - Cluster name: pick a name.
+    - Cluster Group: click to show a drop down menu and choose the Cluster Group you created earlier.
+    - Cluster class: click to show a drop down menu and choose `tanzukubernetesclusterclass`.
+    - Labels: DO NOT SKIP!
+        - Choose a couple of labels to have options later to target your clusters.
+Example: `test: true` and `vsphere: 8.0.2c`
+- Step 3: Configure network and storage settings
+- Step 4: Control plane
+- Step 5: Configure default volumnes
+- Step 6: Conigure node pool
+- Step 7: Additional cluster configuration

-#### understand how it's onboarded to the Platform
+#### Understand how the TKGS cluster is onboarded to the Platform

 ## Create Availability Targets